soragya/claude-ai-prompt-library/README.md

 ![Use Case](https://img.shields.io/badge/Use--Case-Ecommerce-orange)

 This repository contains a curated collection of practical prompts designed for use with Claude AI.
+## How to Use

+1. Choose a prompt from the library.
+2. Copy the prompt into Claude AI.
+3. Replace the product details with your own product information.
+4. Review and refine the AI output before using it in your ecommerce listings.
 ## Table of Contents

 - Overview